vmware-archive/pcf-bosh-ci/README.md

 Cloud Foundry is deployed using [https://github.com/cloudfoundry/cf-deployment](cf-deployment).
 The vars necessary to deploy are the same as cf-deployment with some additions.
 See the [tasks/deploy-ert.sh](deploy-ert.sh) task for the list of variables.

+## CF MySQL

+MySQL is deployed using [https://github.com/cloudfoundry/cf-mysql-release](cf-mysql-release).
+No vars are currently required.
+See the [tasks/deploy-mysql.sh](deploy-mysql.sh) task for details.

 ## Seed a new environment

 To create a new environment, you must first seed your GCS bucket with some empty files.
 For an environment named new-environment, the following must be created:

 - "new-environment"-cf-creds.yml
+- "new-environment"-mysql-creds.yml
 - "new-environment"-bosh-creds.yml
 - "new-environment"-bosh-state.json
   - This file must be valid JSON, so the contents should be `{}`